Visa Inc.: Debit card swipe fees

 In 1996, a class of U.S. merchants, including Walmart, brought an antitrust lawsuit against Visa and MasterCard over their "Honor All Cards" policy, which forced merchants who accepted Visa and MasterCard branded credit cards to also accept their respective debit cards (such as the "Visa Check Card").
 Over 4 million class members were represented by the plaintiffs.
 According to a website associated with the suit, Visa and MasterCard settled the plaintiffs' claims in 2003 for a total of $3.05 billion.
 Visa's share of this settlement is reported to have been the larger.

 U.S. Justice Department actions

-In 1998, the Department of Justice sued Visa over rules prohibiting its issuing banks from doing business with American Express and Discover.
+In 1998, the U.S. Department of Justice sued Visa over rules prohibiting its issuing banks from doing business with American Express and Discover.
 The Department of Justice won its case at trial in 2001 and the verdict was upheld on appeal.
 American Express and Discover filed suit as well.

-In October 2010, Visa and MasterCard reached a settlement with the U.S. Justice Department in another antitrust case.
+In October 2010, Visa and MasterCard reached a settlement with the Department of Justice in another antitrust case.
 The companies agreed to allow merchants displaying their logos to decline certain types of cards (because interchange fees differ), or to offer consumers discounts for using cheaper cards.